ivans-innovation-lab/my-company-documentation/README.md

 It’s tempting to look for simple definitions, but to be meaningful and sustainable, I believe that digital should be seen less as a thing and more a way of doing things.
 To help make this definition more concrete, I have broken it down into three attributes: creating value at the new frontiers of the business world, creating value in the processes that execute a vision of customer experiences, and building foundational capabilities that support the entire structure.

-## The trio - architecture, culture & process {#the-trio---architecture-culture--process}
+## The trio - architecture, oranization & process {#the-trio---architecture-culture--process}

 To accomplish this we need the trio of microservices, DevOps, and continuous delivery.